 Numerous links to more information and law references are included below.
-Chapter and page numbers from the Texas Foster Care & Student Success Resource Guide provide quick access to information and support local training efforts.
+Chapter and page numbers from the Texas Foster Care & Student Success Resource Guide (PDF) provide quick access to information and support local training efforts.

 Fostering Connections to Success and Increasing Adoptions Act of 2008, Public Law 110-351